TurboTax: Overview

 In 2008, Intuit raised the price of TurboTax for desktop customers by $15 and included a free e-filing for the first return prepared.
 The company's new "Pay Per Return" policy was criticized for adding a $9.95 fee to print or e-file each additional return after the first, including returns prepared for members of the same household.
 On December 12, 2008, the company announced that it had rescinded the new policy.

 On January 21, 2009, TurboTax received considerable public attention at the Senate confirmation hearing of Timothy F. Geithner to be the United States Secretary of Treasury.
 Geithner had testified that he used TurboTax to prepare his tax returns for the years 2001 to 2004 but had incorrectly handled the self-employment taxes due as a result of his being employed by the International Monetary Fund.
 Geithner made it clear that he took responsibility for the error, which was discovered in a subsequent IRS audit, and did not blame TurboTax.
 Geithner paid $42,702 in back taxes.
-Intuit responded by releasing a statement saying "TurboTax, and all software and in-person tax preparation services, base their calculations on the information users provide when completing their returns."
+Intuit responded by releasing a statement saying: "TurboTax, and all software and in-person tax preparation services, base their calculations on the information users provide when completing their returns."

-On July 15, 2021, Intuit announced its withdrawal from the Free File Alliance, effective after the tax season concluding in October 2021, stating that "due to the limitations of the Free File program and conflicting demands from those outside the program, we are not able to continue in the program."
+On July 15, 2021, Intuit announced its withdrawal from the Free File Alliance, effective after the tax season concluding in October 2021, stating that "due to the limitations of the Free File program and conflicting demands from those outside the program, we are not able to continue in the program".

 International versions

-Intuit also addresses Canadian tax returns with an entirely separate product also named TurboTax, but previously called QuickTax.
-The French version has retained its original name ImpôtRapide until 2017, when it was renamed TurboImpôt.
+Intuit also offers a separate product for Canadian tax returns, which is also branded as TurboTax, but was previously known as QuickTax.
+The French-language version of the software retained its original name, ImpôtRapide, until it was rebranded as TurboImpôt in 2017.